-In the instant case, the blood sample was taken at the request of the investigating officer.
+In the instant case, there is no dispute that the blood test was performed at the request of the investigating officer.
 At the hearing before the OAH, respondent acknowledged that she voluntarily consented to give a blood sample for testing.
-There is no indication in the record that respondent wished to challenge the results of the blood test at the administrative hearing.
-Respondent did not request any information concerning the blood sample either for the purpose of having the sample independently tested or for use otherwise at the administrative hearing.
+In its December 19, 2019 order, the circuit court made particular findings that Trooper Glaspell requested that respondent submit to a blood test and respondent agreed.
+There is no indication in the record, aside from respondent's simple check on a box on the hearing request form, that she wished to challenge the results of the blood test at the administrative hearing.
+Respondent has not alleged that she requested any information concerning the blood sample either for the purpose of having the sample independently tested or for use otherwise at the administrative hearing.
 Accordingly, we find that West Virginia Code § 17C-5-6, as opposed to West Virginia Code § 17C-5-9, applies to the instant case.
-As West Virginia Code § 17C-5-6 applies to the facts of the underlying case, we find that the OAH and the circuit court's reliance on West Virginia Code § 17C-5-9 and the case law construing it (i.e., Hall and Divita) was misplaced and clearly wrong.3
+As West Virginia Code § 17C-5-6, applies to the facts of the underlying case, we find that the OAH and the circuit court's reliance on West Virginia Code § 17C-5-9 and the case law construing it (i.e., Hall and Divita), was misplaced and clearly wrong.4